edemaine/svgink/README.md

 * `idle`: If an Inkscape process sits idle for this many milliseconds, close it.
 Default = 1 minute.
 Set to `null` to disable.
 * `startTimeout`: If an Inkscape fails to start shell for this many milliseconds, fail.
-Default = 5 seconds.
+Default = 1 minute.
 Set to `null` to disable.
 * `quitTimeout`: If an Inkscape fails to close for this many milliseconds, kill it.
 Default = 1 second.
 Set to `null` to disable.
 * `settle`: Wait for an input file to stop changing for this many milliseconds